-Taught by an experienced, highly skilled and well-credentialed trainer, this training
+Taught by an experienced, highly skilled and well-credentialed licensed nurse trainer, this training

 provides an interesting and interactive format for learning critical information about this important field.
 Training materials are regularly updated to reflect current best practices and participants are equipped with a comprehensive training manual, complete with color photos for injury documentation, evidence based research articles and references.
 Group exercises are designed to incorporate lecture materials with hands-on experience.
 Small class size allows for individual attention from the instructor.
 Additionally, FCASV offers follow up courses, often free of charge, for past participants.